TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 9/2 Kings 9.5.md

 ---

-And when he came, behold, the captains of the host were sitting; and he said, I have an errand to thee, O captain.
-And Jehu said, Unto which of us all?
-And he said, To thee, O captain.
+When he came, behold, the captains of the army were sitting.
+Then he said, "I have a message for you, captain."
+Jehu said, "To which of us all?"
+He said, "To you, O captain."